|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Debra Wood, RN

-There are 3 forms of human anthrax, depending on where anthrax enters the body:
+There are 3 types depending on where it enters the body:

 Once anthrax is in the body, it multiplies and releases toxins.
-The toxins cause swelling, bleeding, and tissue death.
-All forms of anthrax can cause death, but inhaled anthrax has a much higher mortality rate once symptoms develop.
+They cause swelling, bleeding, and tissue death.
+All forms of anthrax can cause death, but inhaled anthrax is the most fatal.

 Risk Factors TOP

-Symptoms usually start within a few days of exposure.
-They vary depending on the type of disease.
+Symptoms start within a few days after infection.
+They vary based on how anthrax entered the body.

-Inhalation anthrax symptoms occur in stages over several days.
-It may start with cold or flu symptoms such as:
+Inhalation anthrax symptoms come in stages over many days.
+It may start with feelings of a cold or the flu:

 Centers for Disease Control and Prevention

 Public Health Agency of Canada